hphelion/documentation/commercial/GA1/commercial.update-101-seed.md

 2. Verify connectivity

-		ssh heat-admin@<undercloud-IP>  -  Should be able to successful connect to undercloud
+		ssh heat-admin@<undercloud-IP>  -  Should be able to successful connect to undercloud -->
 **Note:** If the above verification steps fail, rerun the instructions to restore original seed settings.
 If the node is unrecoverable, [restore the old image](/helion/openstack/backup.restore/).

 ## Next Steps {#next-steps}

-Upgrade the undercloud.
+Update the undercloud.
 For installation instructions, see [Updating the Undercloud](/helion/openstack/update/undercloud/101/).

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>